(A modern view of the Sea of Galilee, where Jesus began to preach to the crowds.)

-I imagined a reporter attending some of Jesus’ meetings as recorded by Matthew, and tried to capture the essence of his message, just as an editor might prepare a banner headline.
+I imagined a reporter attending some of Jesus’ meetings as recorded by Matthew, and tried to capture the essence of his message, just as an editor might prepare a headline for the reporter’s story.
 Going right through Matthew’s gospel, and looking at the teaching that Jesus gave to the crowds who heard him, I ended up with a selection of 52 “headlines” giving an overview of the topics he covered.
 Being only headlines, they are an introduction to each topic he dealt with.
 More detail can be found in the chapters of Matthew as listed.
 You can decide for yourself if the headline is a fair introduction to the message in each case.

 I pray that you will be challenged, as I have been, to measure what you believe against the standard of Jesus’ own words.

 Scriptures were taken from the HOLY BIBLE NEW INTERNATIONAL VERSION.

 NIV Copyright 1973, 1987, 1984, 2011 by International Bible Society.

 Used by permission of Zondervan Publishing House All rights reserved.

 The content of this website is copyright.
 It is presented as a resource for investigating the teaching of Jesus.
 The material may be reproduced without alteration, with acknowledgement of the author and the website.

 If you would like to promote this website, you can request a free bumper sticker (5 x 17 cm) by sending your name and postal address to:firstname.lastname@example.org